wbandabarragan/ISYA_2025/ISYA_2025/info/practical-information.md

 ### From Urcuquí to Ibarra
 - The last bus from Urcuquí leaves at 18h30.

+## Safety in Ecuador

+- The Yachay Tech campus has 24 hours security service and safe at all times.
+- Urcuquí is a small village and is generally safe.
+- Quito is a big city and caution must be exercised at all times.
+In addition, we strongly recommend to not walk in the city at night.
+If you wish to go out for dinner in Quito we recommend to take a taxi or uber.

 ## History of Yachay Tech campus